Capacitor Testing (Simple Methods, 2024)

 Capacitor testing theory

-You know, a capacitor is a two terminal circuit component.
-It plays an essential role in circuits by eliminating noise, acting as a filter, smoothing the voltage signal, and by storing electrical energy.
+You know, a capacitor is a two-terminal circuit component.
+It plays an essential role in circuits by eliminating noise, acting as a filter, smoothing the voltage signal, and storing electrical energy.

 Following is a circuit symbol and a few physical capacitors:

-In the circuit symbol, you can see that one terminal is the positive anode and the other is the negative cathode.
+We have two types of capacitors: one is polar and the other is nonpolar.
+The circuit symbol shows that one terminal is the positive anode and the other is the negative cathode.

 The anode and cathode make the capacitor polar type.
-The one which has no anode and cathode is the ceramic type.
+The one which has no anode and cathode is the ceramic type (nonpolar).

 Both types serve the same functions.
-But the polar type (electrolytic capacitor) is mostly used for high voltage areas.
+However, the polar type (electrolytic capacitor) is mostly used for high-voltage areas.

 The thing we are interested in is capacitance.
-Actually, we will use this capacitance to determine if we have a bad or good capacitor.
+We will use this capacitance to determine if we have a bad or good capacitor.

 Capacitance